dalefrench/lambda-aggregator-pattern/README.md

 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

-`npx cdk deploy RestApiExpressStepFunctionStack`

-`npx cdk deploy HttpApiExpressStepFunctionStack`

-REST API Todo
+### REST API Todo

-HTTP API Todo
+### HTTP API Todo
-- Add step function as HTTP authoriser
+* Add step function as HTTP authoriser
-- Allow for nested json to parsed in request mapping
-- Allow for output to be change to lambda output.
+* Allow for nested json to parsed in request mapping *Allow for output to be change to lambda output.